-To objectify skeletal age assessment and make it more efficient, many artificial intelligence (AI) systems have been developed to increase diagnostic accuracy mostly via HWRs.7 Due to the significant correlation between hand-wrist bone and CVM, most AI studies have focused on classifying developmental phases and comparing AI AI-based classifications with human diagnoses.
+To objectify skeletal age assessment and make it more efficient, many artificial intelligence (AI) systems have been developed to increase diagnostic accuracy mostly via HWRs.7 Due to the significant correlation between hand-wrist bone and CVM, most AI studies have focused on classifying developmental phases and comparing AI-based classifications with human diagnoses.
 However, skeletal age estimation has not been thoroughly studied.
 The clinical application of these studies was limited because they focus on evaluating success metrics rather than automated systems.^{8,9} To address this gap, this study aims to evaluate cervical vertebrae maturity using a quantitative method of morphologic changes.

 Regression-based methods determine how independent factors affect a dependent variable by identifying a non-deterministic function representing the independent variables' effect on the dependent variable's mean.
 While regression procedures are straightforward, they require a suitable model for data fitting.
-Predictions can be made by applying the parameters obtained in a clinical application into the regression formula.10 Ridge, The least absolute shrinkage and selection operator (LASSO), and ElasticNet are regression models are commonly used in multiple linear regression problems to prevent overfitting.
-Optimizing the selection of the proper technique and fine-tuning the hyperparameters via cross-validation is essential for constructing a model that effectively manages bias and variance, thereby enhancing predicted accuracy.11
+Predictions can be made by applying the parameters obtained in a clinical application into the regression formula.
+Ridge, The least absolute shrinkage and selection operator (LASSO), and ElasticNet are regression models are commonly used in multiple linear regression problems to prevent overfitting.
+Optimizing the selection of the proper technique and finetuning the hyperparameters via cross-validation is essential for constructing a model that effectively manages bias and variance, thereby enhancing predicted accuracy.

 The explainability power (R2) provides valuable information regarding the degree to which the analyzed data can understand the dependent variable.
-The higher the R2 value, the higher the capacity of the obtained data to describe the dependent variable.12-14 The predominant methodology in the scholarly literature for estimating skeletal age through vertebral parameters involved stepwise regression analysis.15-18 To our knowledge, no previous study in the literature includes a quantitative approach with AI regression methods to determine skeletal age through LCRs.
+The higher the R2 value, the higher the capacity of the obtained data to describe the dependent variable.
+The predominant methodology in the scholarly literature for estimating skeletal age through vertebral parameters involved stepwise regression analysis.
+To our knowledge, no previous study in the literature includes a quantitative approach with Al regression methods to determine skeletal age through LCRs.

-Although correlation analysis can compare actual and regression-predicted skeletal age studies, it only evaluates the connection between variables, not their differences.^{15,17} The Bland-Altman analysis offers an alternative approach by quantifying the agreement between two quantitative measures by calculating the mean difference and agreement limits.
+Although correlation analysis can compare actual and regression-predicted skeletal age studies, it only evaluates the connection between variables, not their differences.
+15,17 The Bland-Altman analysis offers an alternative approach by quantifying the agreement between two quantitative measures by calculating the mean difference and agreement limits.
 However, Bland-Altman plots only depict the range of agreement without indicating whether it is acceptable.
-Acceptable limits must be determined based on predefined clinical requirements, biologic considerations, or other relevant goals.19 Also, there is limited research explicitly addressesing R2 in skeletal age determination using vertebral measurements and assessing the compatibility and repeatability [vertebral skeletal age (VSA) -GP age] of this method through Bland-Altman analysis.20
+Acceptable limits must be determined based on predefined clinical requirements, biologic considerations, or other relevant goals.
+Plaso, there is limited research explicitly addressesing R2 in skeletal age determination using vertebral measurements and assessing the compatibility and repeatability [vertebral skeletal age (VSA) -GP age] of this method through Bland-Altman analysis.
+Plason was a compared to the compatibility and repeatability and selectal age (VSA) -GP age] of this method through Bland-Altman analysis.
+Plason was a compared to the compared